rogerjbos/lamboginny/content/photos.md

 ---

-# SALT is Lamboginny's debut album as an indepenent artist and was released in October 2017 at the Kirikiri medium security prison in Lagos Nigeria.
+# SALT is Lamboginny's debut album as an indepenent artist and was released October 12, 2017 at the Kirikiri medium security prison in Lagos Nigeria.

 ![](https://www.lamboginny.org/img/photos/onstage.jpg)